camptocamp/gtimelog2odoo/README.md

 Each alias is a key/value combination:
 > daily_alias = BSDEV-42

+### Internal issue references

+Blacklisted issue prefixes are used to avoid adding 'to dispatch' time on such entries

+You can add as many issue prefixes as you want in the corresponding configuration file section.
+> dispatch_blacklist_prefixes = BS-,BSRD-,ABCH-,ABFR-

 ### Passwords

 Upon script execution, you will be prompted for your Odoo password and Jira/Tempo tokens.